mgiulio/smooth-scrolling/article.md

 We can configure a jump with some options such as the duration(this parameter is mandatory), the easing function and a callback fired at the end of the animation.
 We will see them in action later in the demo.
 See the [documentation](https://github.com/callmecavs/jump.js) for full details.

 Talking about browser support, Jump.js runs without problems on 'modern' browsers.
-See the [documentation](https://github.com/callmecavs/jump.js#browser-support) for full supported browser list.
-Here we report that regarding Internet Explorer, it is  required the version 10 or higher.
+Again, refer to the [documentation](https://github.com/callmecavs/jump.js#browser-support) for the full list of supported browsers.
+Here we just report that with regards to Internet Explorer, it is  required the version 10 or higher.
 With opportune polyfills for [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) it should run even on older browsers.

 ## A Quick Peek Behind the Screen

 Internally the Jump.js source uses the [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) method of the window object to schedule the update of the position of the viewport vertical position at each frame of the scrolling animation.
-This update is performed passing the next position value computed with the easing function to the window.scrollTo method.
+This update is achived passing the next position value computed with the easing function to the `window.scrollTo` method.
 See the [source](https://github.com/callmecavs/jump.js/blob/master/src/jump.js) for full details.

 ## A Bit of Customization

-Before diving into a demo to show the usage of Jump.js  we are going to  perform some slight changes to the original code, that however will left unmodified its core code.
+Before diving into a demo to show the usage of Jump.js  we are going to  perform some slight changes to the original code, that however will left unmodified its inner workings.
-In fact the code is in ES6 and it needs to be used with a Js build pipeline setup for transpiling and bundling modules.
+In fact the source is in ES6 and it needs to be used with a Js build pipeline setup for transpiling and bundling modules.
 This could be overkill for some projects.
 So we are going to apply some refactoring to convert the code to ES5, ready to be used everywhere.

-First things first, let's remove ES6 syntax and features.
-The original code defines an [ES6 class](http://www.sitepoint.com/object-oriented-javascript-deep-dive-es6-classes/):
+First things first, let's remove the ES6 syntax and features.
+The script defines an [ES6 class](http://www.sitepoint.com/object-oriented-javascript-deep-dive-es6-classes/):

 ```javascript
 import easeInOutQuad from './easing'